 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Utah is home to some of the best parks in the country.
 Utah is a nature lover’s paradise, from Zion National Park to Bryce Canyon National Park.
-With so many amazing parks to choose from, it can be hard to know which one to visit first.
+Knowing which one to visit can be challenging with so many amazing parks.
 Here are some of the best parks in Utah that you won’t want to miss.

 - Best Parks in Utah to Visit

 - 1. Zion National Park

 - 8. Coral Pink Sand Dunes State Park

 - 9. Kodachrome Basin State Park